Kot2Na/School21/Calc_Rec/README.md

 # Calculator
-Program takes string as first command line argument and returns solved equation.
+The program takes a string as the first command line argument and returns a solved equation.
 There are brackets to set priorities and five operations with numbers.
-Each operation must be separated by one space from numbers.
+Each operation must be separated from numbers by one space.
-Each bracket must be correctly closed.
+Each bracket must be closed correctly.

 ## Example of operations